What’s an Employee Complaint Form?

 - Submit the form: This should be to the appropriate party.

 If the employer is the cause of the complaint and you are uncertain that a complaint form will be adequate to get the issue addressed, contact a different entity to report.
-For example, the employee can report the case to an internal ethics department or a formal third-party organization.
+For example, the employee can report the case to an internal ethics department or a formal third-party organization like the EEOC.
 You can use DoNotPay to learn how to complain about your boss without the risk of being fired.

 Employees are vital to the effective operation of any organization.
 An organization without a safe space for complaints (using employee complaint form) will crumble because of dissatisfied employees.
 As an employee, you should never adapt to any form of harassment.
 DoNotPay’s Anonymous HR Complaints service provides a way for employees to file complaints without revealing their identity.
 If you’re an employee looking to make a complaint to HR, all you have to do is: